MileHacker Logo

 Healthcare & Hygiene

-Mexico City features several public and private hospitals.
-Private hospitals, like Hospital ABC and Medica Sur, offer high-quality care, often with English-speaking staff.
+Mexico City has many open to all and exclusive hospitals.
+Private hospitals, like Hospital ABC and Medica Sur, offer high-quality care, often with English-staff who speak.
 These hospitals can be expensive without travel insurance.

 Crime & Safety